 - Brita filters are listed on the WQA website and NSF/ANSI certified through the WQA.
 We couldn’t find ZeroWater or PUR on the WQA website, nor does either company post its independent lab results publicly.

 - One final word of caution, beware of the Brita Longlast filter clogging problem.
-We recommend checking the most recent reviews before you buy to see what current owners are saying.

 The ZeroWater 2010 Lawsuit